Info Source 2024 : Library and Archives Canada

 Purpose:

-Personal information was transferred to the legal control of LAC pursuant to Order-in-Council 1971-1989.
-This bank is used as a reference source of information about former military members' service to support post-service programs and benefits administered by Veterans Affairs Canada (VAC) and DND.
+Personal information was transferred to the legal control of LAC pursuant to Order-in-Council 1971–1989.
+This personal information bank is used as a reference source of information about former military members’ service to support post-service programs and benefits administered by Veterans Affairs Canada (VAC) and DND.
 The SIN may be used in retrieving information for DND and VAC when it is the only identifier available for former Army Reserve Force personnel.

-Consistent Uses:
+Consistent uses:

 The information may be shared with current authorized personnel of DND.
-Refer to Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824 for administering post-release programs and services to former Canadian Forces members.
+Refer to PID “Department of National Defence and Veterans Affairs Canada Centre for the Support of Injured and Retired Members and Their Families-DND PPU 824” for administering post-release programs and services to former Canadian Forces members.
 The information may be shared with current authorized personnel of VAC.
-Refer to Financial Benefits-VAC PPU 510 and Pensions and Compensation-VAC PPU 055 for administering post-release services and benefits to former Canadian Forces members.
+Refer to PIB “Financial Benefits-VAC PPU 510” and “Pensions and Compensation-VAC PPU 055” for administering post-release services and benefits to former Canadian Forces members.

 Records are kept for 54 years from the date of creation; only those created before 1945 are retained permanently.

-DA Number: 2018/009
+DA number: 2018/009

-Related Record Number: LAC CMHI 155, LAC CMHI 170
+Related record number: LAC CMHI 155, LAC CMHI 170

-TBS Registration: 000567
+TBS registration: 000567

-Bank Number: LAC PPU 715
+Bank number: LAC PPU 715

 Notes:

-Individuals requesting information described by this bank must provide the service person’s full given name(s) or initials and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable); and period of service.
+Individuals requesting information described by this personal information bank must provide the service person’s full given name(s) or initials and surname(s) (and maiden name, if applicable), date of birth, service number(s) or SIN (if applicable) and period of service.
+Individuals must also provide their contact information and signature.
+This PIB was formerly called “Army Reserve Force Pay Sheets-LAC PPE 715.”

-Army Unit Pay lists
+Army Unit Pay lists (PIB)

 Description: